Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 JavaScript has two different types of scope.

 **1. Global scope:** Variables declared outside of any function become global variables.
-Global variables can be accessed and modified from any function.
+It can be accessed and modified from any function.

-**2. Local scope:** Variables declared inside any function.
-Local variables cannot be accessed or modified outside the function.
+**2. Local scope:** Variables declared inside a function.
+It cannot be accessed or modified outside of the function.

 **9.Give a the different between comparison between ES5 and ES6?**